Boy name origins & meanings

 Famous people who gave their babies this name

-Oliver is the number five most popular boys name in the US, according to 2018 Social Security Administration data.
-It shot up from obscurity in 2000 to the number 305 spot on the top 1000 baby boy names list.
-Since 2000, it has grown rapidly in popularity moving into the top 100 in 2009, and top 10 in 2017.
+According to Social Security Administration data, Oliver shot up from obscurity in 2000 to the number 305 spot on the top 1000 baby boy names list.
+Since 2000, it has grown rapidly in popularity moving into the top 100 in 2009, and top 10 most popular baby boy names in 2017.
+In 2019 and 2020, Oliver procured a spot at number 3.

 However, it is the 14th most popular name on FamilyEducation.com.